TobikoData/sqlmesh/docs/concepts/tests.md

 2. Listing the rows as comma-separated values (CSV)
 3. Executing a SQL query against the testing connection to generate the data

-The previous examples demonstrate the first method, which is the default way to define data in SQLMesh.
+The previous examples demonstrate the first method, which is the default way to define data in unit tests.
 The following examples will cover the remaining methods.

 ### Defining data as CSV